torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper that allows for a better integration of Docker containers as `systemd` services.
+This repository provides a wrapper which improves the integration of Docker containers run as `systemd` services.

 Usually, a Docker container is launched with `docker run ...` where `docker` is the *Docker client* - a command line utility connected to the *Docker engine running in another process*, which executes the *image builds, running containers, etc. in yet other processes*.
 If a Docker container is started as a `systemd` service using an instruction like `ExecStart=docker run ...`, **`systemd` is attached to the Docker client process instead of the actual container process, which can lead to a bunch of odd situations**:
-- the client can detach or crash while the container is fine, yet `systemd` would trigger failure handling
+- the client can detach or crash while the container is doing fine, yet `systemd` would trigger failure handling
 - worse, the container crashes and requires care, but the client stalled - `systemd` is blind and won't trigger anything
 - when a container is stopped with `docker stop ...`, attached client processes exit with an error code instead of 0/success.
 This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down

-The **key thing that this wrapper does is** that it moves the container process from the *cgroups set up by Docker* to the *service unit's cgroup* **to give `systemd` the mean to supervise the actual Docker container process**.
+The **key thing that this wrapper does is** that it moves the container process from the *cgroups set up by Docker* to the *service unit's cgroup* **to give `systemd` the supervision of the actual Docker container process**.
 It's written in Golang and allows to *leverage all the cgroup functionality of `systemd` and `systemd-notify`*.

 # Repository history and credits